 Seniors of limited resources who are having a temporary problem in paying essential bills affecting their health or safety are encouraged to talk to the Fairhaven COA Director or the Outreach Coordinator to arrange for emergency financial help.
 If financial problems appear to be ongoing, the COA Director will coordinate with the senior to work with volunteer experts or local agencies.
 All requests are kept confidential.

 The Food Stamp Program should not be considered as "Welfare."
-It is a program supported by the US Dept. of Agriculture, Mass.
-Dept. of Public Health and also the Department of Transitional Assistance.
+It is a program supported by the US Department of Agriculture, Massachusetts Department of Public Health and also the Department of Transitional Assistance.
 It is designed to assist those eligible through difficult times.
-You can meet the requirements and;
+You can meet the requirements and:

 You can get an application by calling the Food Stamp Information Line at 1-800-645-8333 or by visiting your nearest Public Transitional Assistance office.
 If you are unable to go to the office, you may be allowed to have another adult apply for you or if you are 65 or older or disabled, a home visit or telephone interview can be arranged.